September 2024

 Asset Classes

-Yields remain attractive but volatility could persist due to global divergence in growth, inflation, and central bank expectations.
+Markets have priced in weaker growth and moderating inflation, driving dovish central bank expectations.
 Credit fundamentals remain supportive; however, spreads remain tight.

-Cash continues to offer attractive yields as the yield curve remains inverted and continues to offer liquidity should market opportunities arise.
+Despite recent shift downward on the back of expectations for Fed cuts, cash still provides attractive yields as the yield curve remains inverted and offers liquidity should market opportunities arise.

 Equities